front-end-foundations/session1/readme.md

 [Syllabus](http://daniel.deverell.com/syllabus-fall2018.pdf) - `http://daniel.deverell.com/syllabus-fall2018.pdf`

-[Github](https://github.com/front-end-foundations) - `https://github.com/front-end-foundations`, the source for *all files* used in this class.
+[Github](https://github.com/front-end-foundations) - `https://github.com/front-end-foundations`, is the source for *all files* used in this class.
 The  edited files as they existed at the end of class can be [downloaded](https://github.com/front-end-foundations/session1/tree/fall2018-done) from the `fall2018-done` branch of this and all subsequent Github repositories (_"repos"_).
 Be sure to select the branch on Github _before_ downloading the zip.

 [Text Book](https://www.packtpub.com/web-development/html5-and-css3-building-responsive-websites) -  _HTML5 and CSS3: Building Responsive Websites_ is available in paperback at the NYU bookstore or [online](https://www.packtpub.com/web-development/html5-and-css3-building-responsive-websites) in a variety of formats.

 [Server Space](http://oit2.scps.nyu.edu) - `http://oit2.scps.nyu.edu`, you will be provided with server space on an NYU web server.
 Your username will be the first seven letters of your last name + the first letter of first name. e.g `devereld`.
 (If your name is less than 7 characters, your username is your entire last name plus the first letter of your first name.)

-Test to see if your account is active by entering `http://oit2.scps.nyu.edu/~<username>` into a browser (note the tilde`~`, be sure to replace `<username>` with your username):
+Test to see if your account is active by entering `http://oit2.scps.nyu.edu/~<username>` into a browser (note the tilde`~`, be sure to replace `<username>` with your username).

 Your password is your first initial plus your last initial plus 123890. e.g. `dd123890` and the computer name is `oit2.scps.nyu.edu`